 - Andrew Mellor, Dalry Community Council, Appointed 1/7/20

 - Julie Garton, Independent, Appointed 18/01/21

-You can download minutes from the most recent meetings of The Glenkens & District Trust using the links below the previously funded projects tab.
+You can download GDT's constitution and a summary of the most recent meetings of The Glenkens & District Trust using the links below the previously funded projects tab.

 Suzy Mercer, Community Funds Manager (South of Scotland)